Big Brother Vip 2022-2023, nomination: competitors nominated today

 - SMS: the classic method of SMS to the number 477.000.
 2. indicating the name of the competitor to be deleted and / or saved.
 The maximum cost of 0.1613 euros depending on your operator.

 We have seen who ended up in the nomination of Big Brother Vip 2022 2023 (GFVip 7) in nomination, but where to see the show on live TV and live streaming?
-The reality show, as mentioned, airs on Monday and Thursday evenings at 9.35 pm on Canale 5.
+The reality show, as mentioned, is broadcast on Monday and Thursday evening at 9.35 pm on Canale 5.
 The various live episodes will also be broadcast in live streaming through the free platform MediasetPlay.it which allows you to see the various Mediaset programs from pc, tablet and smartphone.

 #Big #Brother #Vip #nomination #competitors #nominated #today